Syrov-Egor/chemsynthcalc/docs/_sources/index.rst.txt

 ChemSynthCalc was created to address the issue of inorganic synthesis calculations.
 There are three main aspects to this problem.

-First of all, a case of single student, scientist, postdoc, etc. sitting in their lab and trying to synthesize a new material.
-The sample size of potential reactions is quite small in this case, and our fellow scientist can use an the old-fashioned way of pen and paper.
-But why one should not try to automate this boring task?
+First of all, a single student, scientist, postdoc, etc., sitting in their lab trying to synthesize a new material.
+The sample size of potential reactions is quite small in this case, and our fellow scientist can use the old-fashioned pen and paper method.
+But why should one not try to automate this boring task?

 Secondly, while we are not quite there yet, one can imagine a robotic inorganic synthesis station, like `Dr. Cronin <https://pubs.rsc.org/en/content/articlelanding/2012/LC/c2lc40761b>`_ devices.
-In this case, we need to calculate a large number of reactions fast and precise, and we really should not hardcore all the masses beforehand.
+In this case, we need to calculate a large number of reactions fast and precisely, and we really should not hard-core all the masses beforehand.

 Finally, there are datasets of `text-mined inorganic reactions <https://www.nature.com/articles/s41597-019-0224-1>`_.
-They surely will expand and grow in size.
-With sample size of ten of thousands we need our reaction balancing software to be extremely fast, robust yet flexible enough to balance as many reactions as it can.
-In this case, we surely need a free, open-source solution that can be embedded in the data processing system.
+They will surely expand and grow in size.
+With a sample size of tens of thousands, we need our reaction balancing software to be extremely fast, robust, and flexible enough to balance as many reactions as it can.
+In this case, we surely need a free open-source solution that can be embedded in the data processing system.

 ChemSynthCalc addresses all three of those cases.
-It is simple enough to use for a single scientist who are familiar with using Python packages, and fast and robust enough to precisely calculate hundreds and thousands reactions.
+It is simple enough to use for a single scientist who is familiar with using Python packages and fast and robust enough to precisely calculate hundreds and thousands of reactions.

 Competitive analysis
 ======================